bbgit/bbgit.github.io/README.md

-### Conditions as of August 4, 2025 at 3:12:10 PM CDT
+### Conditions as of August 4, 2025 at 3:17:30 PM CDT

 Temperature: 78.10 &deg;F

 Feels like: 78.10 &deg;F

-Humidity: 88%
+Humidity: 86%

-Wind Direction: ENE
+Wind Direction: WNW

 Windspeed: 0.0 mph